-A talk by Sean Morris, Monday 27th January, Melland Room, Blewbury Clubhouse
+Monday 27th January, 8.00 pm, Melland Room, Blewbury Clubhouse

-Sean says: “For 40 years, I travelled the world, filming animals and plants for TV, often in remote and exotic locations.
-In 1968, seven biologists from Oxford University, united by the thrill of filming animals and plants, started a small company called Oxford Scientific Films (OSF).
-OSF soon became the world’s leading independent wildlife film company, and invented many of the specialist techniques now commonly used to create today’s block-buster wildlife series.
-The talk will be about how a handful of folk based near Woodstock achieved that, and about the fun and excitement we had while capturing some of nature’s most fascinating stories on film.”
+Sean was one of seven biologists from Oxford University who were united by the thrill of filming animals and plants in remote and exotic places for TV.
+They started a small company, Oxford Scientific Films (OSF), based in Bladon near Blenheim Palace.
+OSF soon became the world’s leading independent wildlife film company, and invented many of the specialist techniques now commonly used to create today’s blockbuster wildlife series.

 Tickets £4, on sale in January at the Post Office.
 Doors open 7.30 pm; drinks will be available from the bar.